sunnyfloyd/flexi-tracker/README.md

 - Django web-framework for application backend and server-side rendering
 - Javascript for AJAX-based widgets
 - Bootstrap and AdminLTE for UI
+- Whitenoise middleware used for serving static files
+- Deployed on Heroku with linked PostgreSQL DB

 ## Application Screenshots
 <p align="center">